nuruddinsayeed/burgur_builder/README.md

 ## About

-Its a React practice project
+Its a React practice project practiced with Udemy Ract course.
+Here in this buger build project I used both class and function based Components.
+Now I'm pusing this project and will improve this project again using funtions based components only.